lethang7794/fcj-lambda-canary-with-aws-cli-workshop/content/400-lambda-canary-deployment-using-aws-cli/_index.md

 pre: " <b> 4. </b> "
 ---

-## Lambda canary deployment using AWS CLI

-> [!IMPORTANT]
-> To have a deep understanding of
+To have a deep understanding of

->
-> - how canary deployment with Lambda
+- how canary deployment with Lambda
-> - when implementing canary deployment for Lambda with AWS CDK, what does AWS CDK do under the hood
+- when implementing canary deployment for Lambda with AWS CDK, what does AWS CDK do under the hood

->
-> this workshop will also implement
+this workshop will also implement

->
-> - a normal deployment (aka `all-in-once` deployment)
+- a normal deployment (aka `all-in-once` deployment)
-> - a canary deployment
+- a canary deployment

->
-> for Lambda using AWS CLI.
+for Lambda using AWS CLI.

->
-> You can skip straight to the canary deployment implement for Lambda using CDK.
+You can skip straight to the canary deployment implement for Lambda using CDK.

 <!-- TODO: Link to CDK -->

 See [lambda-canary.md](./lambda-canary.md)

+## Lambda canary deployment using AWS CLI

 Just as when deploy a Lambda function, there are 2 scenarios when you perform a canary deployment: